Published: June 28, 2016 • 2 min read

-Recently a friend asked me a question about sorting in Rails, and I thought I’d share my answer here:
+Recently a friend asked me this question about server-side sorting in Rails:

 I’m working on an app that displays movies.
 The index page simply lists all movies in a table

 %table#moviesin HAML.
 There is a clickable ‘Movie Title’ header above the list of movies and when clicked, the page should reload but in alphabetical order.
 Therefore I assume I need to use

 .order(:title)somewhere in the app.
 I was able to simply order all movies when the page loads by doing the following in

 def index @movies = Movie.all.order(:title) end

 But I need it to execute when the following is clicked from the

 How can I do this?